argumentativeyouth/pblog/_posts/2020-02-12-faqs-about-my-marriage.md

 ---
 layout: post
-title: I Am Getting Married & Here's What You Should Know About It: FAQs About My Marriage
+title: I Am Getting Married & Here's What You Should Know About It - FAQs About My Marriage
 date: 2020-02-12
 ---
 Yes.
 I am getting married.